Chinese court sentences Canadian Michael Spavor to 11 years in prison

-Spavor will be able to appeal the judgment to a higher-level court in China, and it may be years before the final decision.
+Spavor will be able to appeal the judgment to a higher-level court in China, and it may be years before a final decision.

 Spavor and former Canadian diplomat Michael Kovrig were detained in China at the end of 2018, days after Meng was arrested in Canada at the behest of the United States on fraud charges linked to Huawei’s business in Iran.
-The cases of the “Two Michaels” — as they are called in Canada — and Meng have put major strains on relations between Ottawa and Beijing.
+The cases of the “Two Michaels” — as they are called in Canada — and Meng have significantly strained relations between Ottawa and Beijing.

-The cases of the Two Michaels have sparked widespread concern in Western nations over “hostage diplomacy” amid the sprawling U.S.-China conflict, with business executives debating whether travel to China is still worth the risks.
-The United States, Canada and other countries have warned citizens of the heightened risk of arbitrary detention in China.
+The cases of Spavor and Kovrig have sparked widespread concern in Western nations over “hostage diplomacy” amid the sprawling U.S.-China conflict, with business executives debating whether travel to China is still worth the risks.
+The United States, Canada and other countries have warned their citizens of the heightened risk of arbitrary detention in China.

 Beijing has accused Spavor and Kovrig of spying, charges that Canadian officials say are baseless and an attempt to pressure Canada to release Meng.
-Specifics of the charges against the two Canadians remain hazy, with Chinese authorities invoking national security in holding closed-door trials earlier this year.
+Specifics of the charges against the two Canadians remain hazy, with Chinese authorities invoking national security in holding closed-door trials this year.

-The court in Dandong also said on Wednesday that about $7,700 worth of personal property will be confiscated from Spavor, and that he will be deported from China after completing his sentence.
+The court in Dandong also said on Wednesday that about $7,700 worth of personal property will be confiscated from Spavor and that he will be deported from China after completing his sentence.

 Canada’s Ambassador to China, Dominic Barton, said Tuesday that the movements on the Canadians’ cases in China appeared linked in timing to Meng’s extradition hearing, which may proceed until Aug.
 20.

-“I don’t think it’s a coincidence that this is happening now while events are going on in Vancouver,” Barton said, in a call with reporters.
+“I don’t think it’s a coincidence that this is happening now while events are going on in Vancouver,” Barton said in a call with reporters.

 Spavor lived in northeast China near the border with North Korea, and worked to promote exchanges with the isolated country.
 Kovrig was working for the International Crisis Group think tank at the time of his arrest.

-In 2019, the Communist Party’s Central Political and Legal Affairs Commission issued a statement alleging that Kovrig “had spied on and stolen sensitive information and intelligence through contacts in China,” and calling Spavor a “key intelligence contact” of Kovrig’s.
+In 2019, the Chinese Communist Party’s Central Political and Legal Affairs Commission issued a statement alleging that Kovrig “had spied on and stolen sensitive information and intelligence through contacts in China,” and calling Spavor a “key intelligence contact” of Kovrig’s.

-Kovrig’s closed-door trial was held in March, like Spavor’s, with the judgment yet to be issued.
+Kovrig’s closed-door trial was held in March, like Spavor’s, with a judgment yet to be issued.

 A third Canadian, Robert Schellenberg, was sentenced to death for drug smuggling by a Chinese court in a January 2019 retrial, weeks after Meng’s detention.
-His appeal was denied by a higher court on Tuesday, which said the earlier judgment was sound, and the death sentence an appropriate punishment.
+His appeal was denied by a higher court on Tuesday, which said the earlier judgment was sound and the death sentence an appropriate punishment.

-Barton said Canada condemned the judgment against Schellenberg “in the strongest possible terms” and called for China to give him clemency.
+Barton said Canada condemned the judgment against Schellenberg “in the strongest possible terms” and called for China to grant him clemency.
 Canada abolished the death penalty decades ago.

-Schellenberg’s lawyer in China, Zhang Dongshuo, said that he was preparing for the Supreme People’s Court review of the case.
+Schellenberg’s lawyer in China, Zhang Dongshuo, said he was preparing for a review of the case by the Supreme People’s Court.
 That court has the discretion to give Schellenberg prison time instead of the death penalty.

 “There is still a chance for the punishment to be changed to a lighter one,” Zhang said.